litmuschaos/litmus-docs/website/docs/concepts/probes.md

 ## Probe Status & Deriving Inferences

-The litmus chaos experiments run the probes defined in the ChaosEngine and update their stage-wise success in the ChaosResult custom resource, with details including the overall `probeSuccessPercentage` (a ratio of successful checks v/s total probes) and failure step, where applicable.
-The success of a probe is dependent on whether the expected status/results are met and also on whether it is successful in all the experiment phases defined by the probe’s execution mode.
+The litmus chaos faults run the probes defined in the ChaosEngine and update their stage-wise success in the ChaosResult custom resource, with details including the overall `probeSuccessPercentage` (a ratio of successful checks v/s total probes) and failure step, where applicable.
+The success of a probe is dependent on whether the expected status/results are met and also on whether it is successful in all the fault phases defined by the probe’s execution mode.
 For example, probes that are executed in “Edge” mode, need the checks to be successful both during the pre-chaos & post-chaos phases to be declared as successful.

-The pass criteria for an experiment is the logical conjunction of all probes defined in the ChaosEngine and an inbuilt entry/exit criteria.
-Failure of either indicates a failed hypothesis and is deemed experiment failure.
+The pass criteria for a fault is the logical conjunction of all probes defined in the ChaosEngine and an inbuilt entry/exit criteria.
+Failure of either indicates a failed hypothesis and is deemed fault failure.

 Provided below is a ChaosResult snippet containing the probe status for a mixed-probe ChaosEngine.